 Each year thousands of records are generated and collected by state government agencies to fulfill mandated programs and responsibilities.
 The Code of Iowa provides that all records created in the course of conducting state business are public records.
 Iowa has established a State Records Management Program with a State Records Commission comprised of ranking state officials to evaluate records as they are created by state government to determine how long individual records must be kept to: protect the rights of Iowa’s citizens, meet the administrative, fiscal and legal requirements for the records in the agency, and identify the records of enduring historical value to be preserved permanently by the state.

-The manual is arranged by retention schedule reference number.
+The State Records Manual is arranged by retention schedule reference number.
 Use the find option to locate a particular record series by title or reference number.
-For a listing of all of your agency/department record series: (1) right click the first page, (2) select “Show Navigation Pane Button”, (3) click on the Benchmark Button which is the second icon down on the left, and (4) click on your agency or department.
-The series which appear are those for which your department is the agency of record.
-For general agency-wide series retention schedules click on Agency.
+For a listing of all of your agency/department record series:

 For a complete up to date listing of the all retention schedules including those revised after July 18, 2010, refer to the Infolinx Records Management System, discussed below.

 Using Infolinx.
-To transfer records to the State Records Center, agency records officers need to use Infolinx, a web based records management system used for inventory control of state government records at the State Records Center.
+To review records to the State Records Center, agency records officers need to use Infolinx, a web based records management system used for inventory control of state government records at the State Records Center.
 Infolinx may also be used for inventory control in the agency.
 All Records Series Retention Schedules are current in Infolinx.
-The URL for Infolinx is www.iowarecordsmanagement.org/Infolinx.

 Contact staff at the State Archives and Records Program for setting up a username and password for Infolinx.
 Listed below are step by step instructions in using the Infolinx system for specific functions:

-Records officers may request assistance with records management questions such as how to establish or make changes in records retention and disposition schedules from State Archives and Records Program staff.
-They may also seek assistance concerning the use of Infolinx including how to set up usernames and passwords, transfer records to the State Records Center and retrieve records from the Records Center.
+Records officers may request assistance with records management questions such as how to establish or make changes in records retention and disposition schedules from State Records Commission.
+They may also seek assistance concerning the use of Infolinx including how to set up usernames and passwords, retrieve records and identify boxes in the Records Center scheduled for destruction.